How to put weight on a horse

 • Intestinal Parasites – Parasites in the intestine hijack a horse's nutrients as well cause damage to the lining and intestinal tract.
 The parasites hinder the horse's ability to absorb nutrients and result in weight loss.

 The University of Toledo is studying the effects cannabis has on parasites.
 Dr. Richard Komuniecki notes that cannabis limits parasites' ability to move and leaves them confused.
+There is too little research to know if CBD can treat parasites or how to use it.
+That said, this is exciting research, and there's hope that one day it could lead to new treatments for parasites!

 • Lack of available food – A horse may be losing weight because its caloric needs are not being met.